roboception/grpc_image_client_example/README.md

 The rc_cube provides synchronized image sets via [gRPC](https://grpc.io/) server side streams on port 5001.

-This example client just prints the timestamps and type of received images.
+This example client prints the timestamps and type of received images and optionally saves them as png.

 The left, right, disparity, confidence and disparity_error images can be enabled separately.